 Salary is no longer the sole driver for employees in their roles and recognition is high on the agenda.
 Studies have shown that the intention to leave a role was twice as high amongst those who did not receive workplace recognition.

 - Importance of Employee Recognition

 - The Benefits of Employee Recognition to Your Employees

 - How to Encourage Employee Recognition in the Workplace

-Despite the necessity of regular acknowledgement and reward 52% of employees feel that their rewards strategy isn’t aligned to organisational goals.
+Despite the necessity of regular acknowledgement and reward, 52% of employees feel that their rewards strategy isn’t aligned with organisational goals.